DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Introduction

-Motivated by the above observations, we aim to develop a Mamba-based time-series representation backbone that simultaneously captures intricate temporal dependencies and delay-aware cross-variate interactions, while retaining Mamba’s linear-time efficiency.
-Toward this goal, we explicitly decompose the time-series context into (i) \textit{intra-series temporal dynamics}, which can be learned independently and in parallel for each variate, and (ii) \textit{inter-series interactions}, which are modeled in a delay-aware manner to learn cross-variate dependencies, as illustrated in Figure~\ref{fig:motivation}(a)(v).
+Motivated by the above limitations and the urgent practical demands of long-term, large-scale MTS analysis, we aim to develop a Mamba-based time-series representation backbone that simultaneously captures intricate temporal dependencies and delay-aware cross-variate interactions while preserving linear-time efficiency.
+Toward this goal, we explicitly decompose the time-series context into (i) \textit{intra-series temporal dynamics}, which can be learned independently and in parallel for each variate, and (ii) \textit{inter-series interactions}, which are modeled in a delay-aware manner to capture cross-variate dependencies, as illustrated in Figure~\ref{fig:motivation}(a)(v).